 Both are usually effective in treating cystitis, although there is increasing antibiotic resistance to trimethoprim.
 Nitrofurantoin is the most widely prescribed first line treatment for cystitis.
 A first-line treatment is the one that is usually recommended and prescribed first by doctors.
 Up to 30% of bacteria which cause water infections are currently resistant to trimethoprim.
 The amount of bacterial resistance to particular antibiotics varies from one part of the country to another.

 Simple cystitis will improve greatly within 24 hours of starting antibiotics.
 If symptoms are not improving in the first 24 hours, or have not gone completely at the end of 3 days, further medical advice is needed.

 - Because of antibiotic resistance, other antibiotics are sometimes indicated.

 - A 3 day course may be sufficient.
-If not, a 7 day course is advised.
+If not, a 5 or 7 day course is advised.